About

 Lynn Setterington

 Born in Yorkshire, I trained at Goldsmith’s College, London and my PhD is from UCA Farnham.
-I am a freelance artist and creative consultant and a Senior Lecturer at Manchester Metropolitan University.
+I am a freelance artist and creative consultant.
+I left academia in 2025 after thirty years as a Senior Lecturer at Manchester Metropolitan University.

 Exhibitions

-I have exhibited widely nationally and internationally and am a member of the 62 Group of textile artists.
+I exhibit nationally and internationally and am a member of the 62 Group of Textile Artists and Rogue Artists Studios, Manchester.

 2017, Sew Near – Sew Far.
 Installing the piece on Haworth Moor.